 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture sector in the Far West and Orana region and the recent financial performance of the New South Wales broadacre, dairy, vegetable, and sugarcane industries.

 The Far West and Orana region of New South Wales is located in the north-west corner of the state extending north-west from Dubbo to the borders with South Australia and Queensland.
 It includes the towns of Bourke and Wilcannia on the Darling River, and Broken Hill.
-The region comprises the thirteen local government areas of Bogan, Bourke, Brewarrina, Broken Hill, Central Darling, Cobar, Coonamble, Dubbo, Gilgandra, Narromine, Walgett, Warren, and Wellington, and parts of the Cabonne and Warrumbungle Shire areas.
-The region covers a total area of around 339,364 square kilometres or 42.4 per cent of New South Wales and is home to approximately 113,600 people (ABS 2011).
+The region comprises the eleven local government areas of Bogan, Bourke, Brewarrina, Broken Hill, Central Darling, Cobar, Coonamble, Gilgandra, Narromine, Walgett, and Warren, and parts of the Cabonne, Lachlan, Warrumbungle Shire and Western Plains Regional areas.
+The region covers a total area of around 339,364 square kilometres or 42.4 per cent of New South Wales and is home to approximately 116,800 people (ABS 2017).

 Agricultural land in the Far West and Orana region occupies 306,953 square kilometres, or 90 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas, and minimal use) occupy 24,531 square kilometres, or 7 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 249,470 square kilometres or 74 per cent of the Far West and Orana region.